bryancwh/aws-genai-playground-workshop/README.md

 8. Select up to 3 of your preferred Foundation Models (FMs). **Select the Amazon Kendra workspace you have just created**

-9. Generate a rubrics for the course on "Programming for Business Analytics".
+9. Test out your prompt engineering skills!
+Generate a rubrics for the course on "Programming for Business Analytics".

 <details><summary>Show Hint</summary>
 <p>